 - A company has more social responsibilities than only delivering a profit to its shareholders.

-These are factual statements.
+These are statements widely accepted by economists.
 If you aren’t a libertarian fundamentalist, then you should swiftly tick them in agreement.
 However, as a result, the test will shove you far to the interventionist left for your apparent anti-market sentiment.
 There were more such statements to be found on the following pages: “What’s good for the most successful corporations is always, ultimately, good for all of us.”
 Although I tried to be as kind to corporations as I could given these leading questions, I still ended up left of center on the economic axis.

 It’s at that point that you start to question what the point of the whole exercise was.
 The test collapses your various political opinions into numbers which aren’t normalised against those of other test-takers.
-In other words, the interpretation of those numbers is entirely arbitary.
-Curiously, the website has a chart of current UK political parties which places them in positions impossible to reach by taking the test:
+In other words, its interpretation of your opinion is entirely arbitrary.
+Curiously, the website has a chart of current UK political parties which places them in positions near-impossible to reach by taking the test: